rusgot/rust-language-learning-by-practice/README.md

 <p>3/21 - Finished chapter 18!</p>
 <p>3/23 - Close to finishing 19.2.
 Great chapter for Rust used in Substrate.
 Some things are finally making more sense!</p>
 <p>3/28 - Part way through 19.5.
 Almost to the final chapter!</p>
+<p>3/29 - Took a break from the book to answer the Polkadot devcamp knowledge assessment questions</p>